 It is inevitable, I suppose, to wonder if I have been spared for some reason.
 On this issue my heart and head are in vigorous disagreement.
 The rigorous, coldly logical part of me says no, you were just lucky; don’t flatter yourself.
 Taking this line of reasoning to its logical end, this part of me also considers that we are but temporary aggregations of matter, our consciousness an accidental by-product of organic evolution and the thinnest froth upon the biochemical soup that is life.
 There is no “meaning,” a nebulous concept at best, only simple material existence, ordained by what unique laws of matter and energy congealed from the chaos of the Big Bang.
 All of which will end, with a whimper, when comes the eventual heat death of this particular universe some incomprehensibly distant time in the future.

-Furthermore, if the Universe had meant to impart some sort of life lesson to us, it chose one hell of a way to do so and, frankly, shouldn’t have bothered.
+Furthermore, if the Universe had meant to impart some sort of life lesson, it chose one hell of a way to do so and, frankly, shouldn’t have bothered.
 Since the day of the accident, each of us who survived has been damaged goods.
 The accident broke something inside my mother that never, ever healed.
-Seeking the refuge of oblivion, she spent decades in an alcoholic, anhedonic fog.
-My brother was an emotionally stunted wreck for many years, alternately seething and withdrawn, his natural exuberance all but extinguished.
+Tormented by guilt and memories that would not fade, she sought the refuge of oblivion, and spent many years in an alcoholic, anhedonic fog.
+My brother became an emotionally stunted wreck, alternately seething and withdrawn, his natural exuberance all but extinguished.
 My father’s parents were completely broken by the death of their son, and never fully recovered.
 Eventually, they chose to deal with his death by avoiding all reminders of his life.
 To this end they sundered all contact with us and systematically, permanently removed us from their lives.
 We learned of their eventual deaths from the obituaries.
 From early adolescence onward I was an utter mess, caustically cynical, without direction, and reckless, and could easily have ended up dead or in prison a dozen times over.
 I never married, never had children, never forged a “life” in the traditional sense, which now pains me more deeply than it is even possible to describe.
 Only in the last few years have I managed to make something of my life, and it is a fragile thing at best.
 I fear that on my deathbed I will be tortured with regret.
 Yes, perhaps adversity builds character, but fuck that.
-I want my dad back.
+I want my dad back!